4nd3r/mkosi-intune/README.md

 [systemd-nspawn](https://www.freedesktop.org/software/systemd/man/systemd-nspawn.html)
 container :partying_face:

-I made this on Debian Sid (unstable) with bleeding edge dependencies.
-Most probably **this is not compatible with your system**.
-Everything here is provided only for reference and with hope that it might be helpful.
-No warranties, be careful and review the code before you run it. **If you don't understand the code, then you shouldn't use it.**
+I created this on Debian Sid (unstable) using the latest dependencies.
+It's unlikely to be compatible with your system.
+This is only provided for reference and to potentially be helpful.
+Please be aware that there are no warranties, so proceed with caution and review the code before running it.
+If you don't understand the code, it's best not to use it.

-WARNING: This might not be compliant way of doing things.
+WARNING: This may not be the compliant way of doing things.

 ## Dependencies